raspberrypi/documentation/faqs/README.md

 ### Does the HDMI port support CEC?

 Yes, the HDMI port on the Raspberry Pi supports the CEC Standard.
 CEC may be called something else by your TV's manufacturer; check [the Wikipedia entry on CEC](http://en.wikipedia.org/wiki/Consumer_Electronics_Control#CEC) for more information.

-### Why is there no WGA support?

-The chip we use supports HDMI and composite outputs but does not support VGA.
-VGA is considered to be an end-of-life technology, so supporting it doesn't fit with our plans at the moment.
-However, if you really want to use a VGA monitor with a Raspberry Pi then it is possible using an HDMI to VGA adapter.

 ### Can I add a touchscreen?